mesinkasir/cleanpos-opensource/README.md

 free poin of sale source code aplikasi kasir gratis download.
-Open source code point of sale - wholesale and retail sales point of sale support. this is web based technology multi device android iphone windows in clouds  host dbased. or use offline desktop mode with localhost.
+Open source code point of sale - wholesale and retail sales point of sale support. this is web based technology multi device android iphone windows in clouds  host dbased. or use offline desktop mode with localhost.<br/>
-Offline mode : Your PC must  be installed XAMPP or WAMPP /LAMPP etc Online mode : You need a host for clouds this pos software with online clouds you can access from android iphone windows and all os.
+Offline mode : Your PC must  be installed XAMPP or WAMPP /LAMPP etc<br/>
+Online mode : You need a host for clouds this pos software with online clouds you can access from android iphone windows and all os.
 + download the file and Extract file and copy to htdocs / public for hosting